Taylor Swift shakes off drama with fun concert performance

 Swift's die-hard fans were as loud as ever Wednesday, erupting before she hit the stage at the Hammerstein Ballroom, chanting her name minutes before opened her set with a colorful performance of the song "ME!"

-She sang tunes from all of her albums except her 2006 self-titled debut.
+She sang tunes from all of her albums except her 2006 self-titled debut and 2010's "Speak Now."
 She strummed her guitar while she sang "Delicate" from "reputation" and "Welcome to New York" from "1989," which won the Grammy for album of the year.
 She reminded the audience she was a former country singer before performing "Love Story" from "Fearless," which also won the top Grammy prize.
 And she whipped her head back and forth as she belted "I Knew You Were Trouble" from her "Red" album.

 Swift sang her "You Need to Calm Down" live for the first time at the event, which also featured performances by singers SZA, Dua Lipa and Becky G. On the song Swift addresses her own haters but also calls out those who attack the LGBTQ community.
 It will appear on her new album, "Lover," to be released Aug.
 23.